natenka/pyneng-book-en/docs/source/book/15_module_re/match.rst

 Function ``match``:

-* is used to search at the beginning of string that corresponds to template
+* is used to search at the beginning of string that corresponds to regex
-* returns Match object if substring is found
+* returns Match object if match is found
-* returns ``None`` if no substring was found
+* returns ``None`` if no match was found

 ``Match`` function differs from ``search`` in that ``match`` always looks for a match at the beginning of the line.
 For example, if you repeat the example that